mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 | Sierra | Snow, very cold, no bugs | Shelter without bug protection.
 Be ready for snow.
 Heavy bag and pad.
 Warm sleep layers! |
 | SoCal | Dry, somewhat cold, no bugs | Minimal shelter.
 Some warm layers |

-This strategy requires thought, planning, additional expense (in terms of equipment costs and mailing fees), a small amount of additional risk of things not being there when you need, and a higher tolerance for weather variations.
+This strategy requires thought, planning, additional expense (equipment costs and mailing fees), a small amount of additional risk of things not being there when you need, and a higher tolerance for weather variations.

-However the upside is a much lower pack weight!
+The upside is a much lower pack weight!
 If you're planning on going ultralight, this strategy should be seriously considered.
 I think a common theme amongst hikers I met on the trail was thinking about what they were carrying and what they didn't need.
 It's a very gratifying feeling to know you are carrying only what you need, knowing what you can do without.
 It becomes a mindset, one that I've found useful back in regular life.

 None of this strictly requires pre-planning.
 You can decide to swap out or mail gear onwards while you are actually out there.
 This might be beneficial - you'll get an idea of exactly what you need in your current section through experience, not guesswork.

-I would certainly recommend keeping a box of gear with the person who does your mailing.
+I would certainly recommend keeping a box of gear with the person who mails your boxes.
 This will be your alternative equipment you might need on the trail.

 # Preparation

 ## Fitness

-The advice over at PCTSouthbound.com is that fitness preparation should be your number one concern leading up to your hike.
-I agree with this.
-The better shape you are in when starting at Harts Pass, the better experience you will have in the first few weeks of your hike.
+The advice over at [PCT Southbound](http://pctsouthbound.com) is that fitness preparation should be your number one concern leading up to your hike.
+I mostly agree with this.
+The better shape you are in when starting at Harts Pass, the better experience you will have in the first month of your hike.

-However, I want to qualify this a little.
+However, training for long distance hiking isn't particularly easy.
+There's no substitute for actual hiking, which takes a lot of time.
 I found myself getting anxious about not having done enough training as my start date approached.
 Making time to train wasn't easy when I had to move out of my apartment, put all my things in storage, hand over work at my job, and prepare my WA resupply!
-I felt I was behind in preparation and I felt guilty about that.
+I always felt behind in my preparation.

 I was sacrificing my mental wellbeing by putting extra pressure on myself.

 Take an honest look at your physical condition.
-Are you someone who integrates fitness and activity into their life already?
-Do you run / hike / lift / climb in your regular life?
+Do you live an active life?
+Do you run / hike / lift / climb / play team sports?
 If you do, then I feel like you can make up any fitness gap on the trail itself, even in the tough Washington environment.
 Any extra preparation you do is a bonus.

 If you live an inactive life or find cardiovascular exercise difficult, then I think fitness preparation is incredibly important and should be your number one priority pre-trail.
 You're going to be thrown into the deep end on a SOBO hike.